Falun Gong

+Falun Gong emerged from the Qigong fever era in China in 1992, combining meditation, qigong exercises, and moral teachings rooted in Buddhist and Taoist traditions.
+Its central text Zhuan Falun also promises that practitioners can develop supernatural abilities such as clairvoyance, though such abilities can only be attained through moral practice and should not be pursued or abused.
+The movement is named after the "Falun" (Dharma Wheel), which according to Li's teachings, is a supernatural entity that he claims to install in practitioners' lower abdomen and is described as a spinning wheel.
+Adherents are taught that performing 5 exercises can keep the wheel rotating which the teaching says promotes health and eliminate disease.
+Li teaches that Falun Gong is the only means of truly curing diseases at their spiritual root, and characterizes that homosexuality, feminism, modern science, and conventional medicine as moral deviations incompatible with the Fa.

-Falun Gong emerged from the qigong movement in China in 1992, combining meditation, qigong exercises, and moral teachings rooted in Buddhist and Taoist traditions.
-While supported by some government agencies, Falun Gong's rapid growth and independence from state control led several top officials to perceive it as a threat, resulting in periodic acts of harassment in the late 1990s.
+Although initially supported by some government agencies in China, Falun Gong developed during a period of growing official scepticism toward qigong movements.
+From the early 1990s, Chinese authorities, scientists, and journalists increasingly criticized some qigong organisations and practices as "unscientific", as qigong research failed to produce unequivocal proof that it constituted a scientific field.
+Falun Gong's rapid growth and independence from state control later led several top officials in China to perceive it as a threat, resulting in periodic acts of harassment in the late 1990s.
 On 25 April 1999, over 10,000 Falun Gong practitioners gathered peacefully outside the central government compound in Beijing, seeking official recognition of the right to practice their faith without interference.

 In July 1999, the government of China implemented a ban on Falun Gong, categorizing it as an "illegal organization".
 Mass arrests, widespread torture and abuses followed.
 In 2008, U.S. government reports cited estimates that as much as half of China's labor camp population was made up of Falun Gong practitioners.
 In 2009, human rights groups estimated that at least 2,000 Falun Gong practitioners had died from persecution by that time.
-A 2022 United States Department of State report on religious freedom in China stated that "Falun Gong practitioners reported societal discrimination in employment, housing, and business opportunities".
-According to the same report: "Prior to the government's 1999 ban on Falun Gong, the government [of China] estimated there were 70 million adherents.
-Falun Gong sources claims that tens of millions continue to practice privately, and Freedom House estimates there are between 7 to 20 million practitioners."
+Falun Gong practitioners also face systematic societal discrimination in employment, education, housing, and business opportunities.
+Prior to its 1999 ban on Falun Gong, the Chinese government estimated there were 70 million adherents.
+In 2009, Falun Gong sources estimated that tens of millions continue to practice privately.
+A 2017 Freedom House report estimated there were between 7 and 20 million practitioners in China at the time.

-Led by Li Hongzhi, who is viewed by adherents as a god-like figure, Falun Gong practitioners operate a variety of organizations in the United States and elsewhere, including the dance troupe Shen Yun.
-They are known for their opposition to the ruling Chinese Communist Party (CCP), espousing anti-evolutionary views, opposition to homosexuality and feminism, and rejection of modern medicine, among other views described as "ultra-conservative".
+Led by Li Hongzhi, Falun Gong practitioners operate a variety of organizations in the United States and elsewhere, including the dance troupe Shen Yun.
 The Falun Gong also operates the Epoch Media Group, which is known for its subsidiaries, New Tang Dynasty Television and The Epoch Times newspaper.
 The latter has been broadly noted as a politically far-right (Note: "Far-right":